tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 Next thing I know, there's sightings of the man.
 At this ice cream parlor here.
 Or a restaurant there.
 Locals even began reporting someone screaming Jennifer Tooley's name past sunset.
 Headless goats.
 UFOS.
 The Swamp Ape.
 And even red candles found in the shape of a fallen star deep inside the woods were subsequently linked back to the killer.

-So that by the time the man was finally captured, and came up for trial.
+So that by the time the man was finally captured, and came to trial.
 Everything was up in the air.
 No one could get a good grasp of the situation.
 For every 5 people who called the man for what he was, a stone cold killer.
 There was a hardcore zeitgeists who would claim that this man, the murderer, was the new prophet.
 Some even claiming that the man was Jesus.

-The evidence at the trial quelled most of that noise, as evidence that hadn't been leaked was finally released to the public.
-What he did to that poor girl.
+The trial finally quelled most of that noise, as evidence that hadn't been leaked was finally released to the public.
+And the entire picture of what he did to that poor girl.
 Holding her under the water.
 Dragging her back to shore.
-The way he chopped her up, hanging her on a hook in that old cabin, the look of life still in her eyes as he made her smile for the camera, was unholy.
+The way he chopped her up, hanging her on hooks in that old cabin, the look of life still in her eyes as he made her smile for the camera.
+Was finally starting to come together.

 The state didn't know what to do with him.
 They were afraid.
 And when someone suggested he be sent to the electric chair.
 I knew that my time was coming.